octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 admin = sp.test_account("Administrator")
 ```

-Test accounts can be defined by calling `sp.test_account(seed)` where seed is a string.
+Test accounts can be defined by calling `sp.test_account(seed)` where the seed is a string.
 A test account account contains some fields: `account.address`, `account.public_key_hash`, `account.public_key`, and `account.secret_key`.

 You can then simulate the calls to the entrypoints by specifying the different arguments, as follows: